TorbenWetter/iu-latex-container-templates/README.md

-# Dev Container Template for Writing a Thesis with the Help of LaTeX
+# A Dev Container Template for Writing Scientific Work using the LaTeX-Workshop Extension

 ## Repo and Template Structure